jianhuayang/ExperienceDay/README.md

 1. In Android Studio, click 'Start a new Android Studio project', and give it a name such as 'Hello Me'.
 2. In 'Project location' settings select your desired location.
 3. Use all default settings until you see Finish.
 These steps are the same as before, and should become the *de facto* standard.
-4. Double click to open 'content_main.xml' if it’s not opened already.
+4. Double click to open 'activity_main.xml' if it’s not opened already.

     ![Content main](.md_images/content_main.png)